xsv24/devops-deploy/README.md

 - Use of pipeline `lint -> test -> static code analysis -> code coverage -> vunerabililty scan`
 - Better code coverage tool such as Sonarcloud.
 - Set up dependabot to help keep dependencies upto date.
+- Possibly suggest data/json structure be switched from arrays -> map / dictionary as it would make look ups faster.